material-motion/material-motion/specifications/duplication_controller.md

-# ReplicaController specification
+# ReplicationController specification

-This is the engineering specification for the `ReplicaController` object.
+This is the engineering specification for the `ReplicationController` object.

-A `ReplicaController` makes use of a Duplicator instance to create similar replicas of visual elements.
-The `ReplicaController` provides APIs for configuring when duplication should and should not occur.
+A `ReplicationController` makes use of a Duplicator instance to create similar replicas of visual elements.
+The `ReplicationController` provides APIs for configuring when duplication should and should not occur.

 Printable tech tree/checklist: